superstrong/google-workspace-mcp/README.md

 # Build the image
 docker build -t gsuite-mcp .

-# Run the container
+# Run the container (replace /path/to/your/config with your actual config directory path)
 docker run -v /path/to/your/config:/app/config gsuite-mcp
 ```

-### Required Configuration
+### Configuration Volume Mount

-When running with Docker, you'll need to:
-1. Create a `config` directory on your host machine
-2. Add your `gauth.json` and `accounts.json` files to this directory
-3. Mount this directory when running the container using the `-v` flag as shown above

-The container expects these configuration files in the mounted `/app/config` directory:
-- `config/gauth.json`: Your Google OAuth credentials
-- `config/accounts.json`: Your account configurations
+The `-v /path/to/your/config:/app/config` flag is **required** and mounts your local config directory into the container:
+- Source: `/path/to/your/config` (your local config directory)
+- Target: `/app/config` (where the container expects config files)

+Without this volume mount, the container will fail to start with an OAuth configuration error.

 ## Available Tools